 Our models are constantly maximized for performance.
 Each time a user reports a device, solves a captcha, or completes MFA, they are labeling and training the models.

-Our risk scores range are calibrated into ranges with usability in mind.
+Our risk score range is calibrated into ranges with usability in mind.
 Normal ranges between 0 and 59, Anomalies between 60-89, and threats between 90-100 with a threat certainty of 99.9%.

-Castle is constantly learning and adjusting it’s models to your specific app & users.
-We learn good behaviors from your good users to better detect anomalies and minimize false-positives.
+Our models are constantly learning and adjusting to your specific users to to better detect anomalies and minimize false-positives.
 We listen when devices are reported to detect emerging threats.